Using Windows or Linux on FreeBSD's vm-bhyve

 We need a Windows10 (or whatever--in this case, we'll assume Windows-10) iso.
 You can put it where you like, for convenience, I would put it in the same directory that you have for the vms.
 We'll assume it's called Windows-10.iso.

 We can now begin to create the guest.
-The -t refers to type (I think--it may refer to template), so in this case, we use -t windows.
+The -t refers to type (the man page says -t refers to template), so in this case, we use -t windows.
 The -s refers to size.
 The default size is 20G for Windows, but we'll make it 40G.
 You can call it whatever you want, in this case, we'll call it winguest.

 vm create -t windows -s 40G winguest